sherlock-audit/2023-04-splits-judging/README.md

 Confirming that Splits meant for this fix (4) to link to this issue (60): https://github.com/0xSplits/splits-swapper/pull/4#issue-1696988978

+**securitygrid**

+Escalate for 10 USDC
+I also noticed this issue.
+I didn't submit it because I thought the swapper owner would go bankrupt if he allowed such trading pairs with a discount. ***This is misconfiguration***.
+In README.MD:
+Q: Please list any known issues/acceptable risks that should not result in a valid finding.
+  ***user misconfiguration***; swapper#flash callers are expected to be sophisticated (aka will check if a given txn reverts, will use flashbots rpc to avoid FR & owner-griefing, etc)
+So, this is not a valid H/M.

+**sherlock-admin**

+ > Escalate for 10 USDC
+> I also noticed this issue.
+I didn't submit it because I thought the swapper owner would go bankrupt if he allowed such trading pairs with a discount. ***This is misconfiguration***.
+In README.MD:
+> Q: Please list any known issues/acceptable risks that should not result in a valid finding.
+>   ***user misconfiguration***; swapper#flash callers are expected to be sophisticated (aka will check if a given txn reverts, will use flashbots rpc to avoid FR & owner-griefing, etc)
+> So, this is not a valid H/M.
+>

+You've created a valid escalation for 10 USDC!

+To remove the escalation from consideration: Delete your comment.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**hrishibhat**

+Escalation rejected

+Valid medium
+This is not a user misconfiguration, the issue here is that the pair overrides do not work as the system intended for ETH-WETH swaps regardless of the user input.
+So the complexity of the user does not matter here but is about the absent configuration for a pair.

+**sherlock-admin**

+> Escalation rejected
+>
+> Valid medium
+> This is not a user misconfiguration, the issue here is that the pair overrides do not work as the system intended for ETH-WETH swaps regardless of the user input.
+So the complexity of the user does not matter here but is about the absent configuration for a pair.
+>

+This issue's escalations have been rejected!

+Watsons who escalated this issue will have their escalation amount deducted from their next payout.

 # Issue M-2: WalletImpl cannot receive NFTs as intended

 Source: https://github.com/sherlock-audit/2023-04-splits-judging/issues/57